Deliverance - 1

 - If He says sins are forgiven, they are forgiven.

 - If He warns of punishment, be careful because there will be punishment.

 This point is especially important to understand if you are involved in serving the Lord in ministry.
-If you feel called to ministry of some kind in the church (preaching, teaching, service, worship, benevolence, leadership, etc.), know this – if God gives you a task, you can be sure He will provide what you need to finish that task to His glory.
-Sometimes He provides in unusual ways or ways you're not used to, or He provides just on time, but if He calls and sends you, He will provide for you too.
+If you feel called to a ministry of some kind in the church (preaching, teaching, service, worship, benevolence, leadership, etc.), know this – if God gives you a task, you can be sure He will provide what you need to finish that task to His glory.
+Sometimes He provides in unusual ways or ways you are not used to, or He provides just on time, but if He calls and sends you, He will provide everything you need to accomplish His will.

 It Won't Be Easy

-- You try to organize something for the congregation with lots of personal time and effort – but nobody comes.
+- You try to organize something for the congregation with much personal time and effort – but nobody comes.